 - Do you feel that the actions that caused your injury were taken negligently, or as a purposeful act of violence?

-- Were the events that led to the incident resulting from false claims/information, or intentional provocation?
+- Did the incident, and/or the events leading up to it, result from false claims/information, or intentional provocation?